cboelter/metamodelsfilter_multipreset/README.md

 metamodelsfilter_multipreset
 ============================

-A multipreset filter for metamodels
+A multi preset filter for metamodels